Rembrandt van Rijn

 AdventureSmith Explorations’ Rembrandt Van Rijn review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have been aboard nearly every small expedition ship in the polar regions.
 Please read our Rembrandt Van Rijn review below then contact our small ship cruise experts to compare the Rembrandt Van Rijn with other Arctic expedition ships and yachts.
 Choose the Rembrandt Van Rijn for an authentic expedition ship experience with great decks for wildlife and scenic viewing.

 S/V Rembrandt Van Rijn was originally built as a herring lugger.
 The vessel was rebuilt as a three-masted passenger sailing schooner in the Netherlands in 1994 and sailed in Spitsbergen (1994-1996) and in the Galápagos Islands (1998-2001).
 The vessel underwent a complete rebuilding and refurbishment program in 2011 before returning to Arctic waters.
 The communication and navigation equipment has been completely renewed according to the latest SOLAS regulations.

 Common Areas Aboard Rembrandt Van Rijn

-The ship can accommodate a maximum of 32 passengers in 16 twin cabins in 1 Triple Private cabin (with shower and toilet and porthole), 6 Twin Private Inside cabins (with shower and toilet, no porthole), 9 Twin Private cabins (with shower and toilet and porthole).
+The Rembrandt Van Rijn ship can accommodate a maximum of 33 passengers in 16 twin cabins.
+Each cabin contains a shower, toilet and ample storage.
 The electrical supply aboard the ship is 220 volt 50hz.
 Electrical outlets are standard European with two thick round pins.
 U.S. passengers may need a 220v/110v converter.